August 24, 2018

-My husband and I talked and decided that we would take Kenna on a weekend trip, just the three of us, in August.
+My husband and I talked and decided that we would take our daughter, Kenna. on a weekend trip, just the three of us, the weekend before taking her to school.
 After debating several places near and far, we ultimately landed on the quaint town of Canon Beach, OR.
 It was driving distance away and yet felt far enough to be an adventure.

 We didn’t tell her our destination, but told her what to pack.
-About 100 miles in she guessed the spot.
+About one hundred miles in she guessed the spot.

 The summer in between senior year and college can be complicated for many families.
 It often feels as if the parent and the child are in a boat on rough seas, waves crashing over the edge, both grabbing at the oars for control.
 This is where we found ourselves, and this is how we went into the weekend.